IBM-Cloud/docs-services/services/TestdroidCloud/index.md

 {:codeblock:.codeblock}
 {:pre: .pre}

-# Getting started with Testdroid Cloud
+# Getting Started with Bitbar Testing
 {: #gettingstarted}

-Testdroid Cloud is a mobile app, game, and web testing service that enables developers to run their tests on real, physical Android and iOS devices that are hosted on secure premises.
-With Testdroid Cloud, you can upload your own tests or use built-in, script-free compatibility tests and crawlers.
+Bitbar Testing cloud is a mobile app, game, and web testing service that enables developers to run their tests on real, physical Android and iOS devices that are hosted on secure premises.
+With Bitbar Testing, you can upload your own tests or use built-in, script-free compatibility tests and crawlers.
 {:shortdesc}

 ![](https://bitbar.com/wp-content/uploads/2017/04/bitbar_testing01a-820x200.png)

-[Testdroid](http://bitbar.com/testing/) Cloud provides the largest device farm of real mobile devices, gathered from different regions globally, including the most versatile OS, OEM, and hardware configurations for Android and iOS developers.
-Testdroid Cloud provides test automation, remote manual access, and a REST API to access, run, and manage any tests with these devices.
+[Bitbar Testing](http://bitbar.com/testing/) provides the largest device farm of real mobile devices, gathered from different regions globally, including the most versatile OS, OEM, and hardware configurations for Android and iOS developers.
+Bitbar provides test automation, remote manual access, and a REST API to access, run, and manage any tests with these devices.
 These devices are hosted in three different locations (Wroclaw, Poland; Mountain View, CA; and Oulu, Finland) and are monitored and maintained 24 hours per business day.
 Up-time is over 99% and a sophisticated monitoring system keeps the devices running at the same rate.

-To get started quickly with Testdroid Cloud, complete these steps:
+To get started quickly with Testing cloud, complete these steps:

 1. Create an instance of the service from the Bluemix catalog.
-2. Open the Testdroid Cloud dashboard to select or upload tests.
+2. Open the Bitbar Testing dashboard to select or upload tests.

 Questions?  <a href="mailto:info@bitbar.com?Subject=Question from Bluemix" target="_top">Get in contact</a>.